‘Days Of Our Lives’ Spoilers: Sonny Lands Himself In Danger With A Familiar Face

-Days Of Our Lives spoilers have arrived and it looks like Deimos’ drama with Sonny will finally come to a head.
+Days Of Our Lives spoilers have arrived, and it looks like Deimos’ drama with Sonny will finally come to a head.
 The Inquisitr has been teasing via spoilers that the two men have been at odds for some time now, and it looks like you know who might just make his move to put the younger Kiriakis’ life in great danger.

 According to Celeb Dirty Laundry’s recent spoilers post, the infamous baddie is cooking up a plan to hurt Sonny, but the former innocent might be a few steps ahead of the villain.
-It’s said that while Deimos was busy kidnapping Chad and Gabi, Sonny’s own kidnapping was ordered by Andre and Eduardo in an exchange for the former couple that was stuck in a freezing cold locker.
+It’s said that while Deimos was busy kidnapping Chad and Gabi, Sonny’s own kidnapping was ordered by Andre and Eduardo in exchange for the former couple that was stuck in a freezing cold locker.

 ‘Days of Our Lives’ Spoilers: Stefano’s Last Airdate, Joseph Mascolo’s Farewell – Sonny and… https://t.co/28FScLmtMx pic.twitter.com/urFRn8BBIW